ismaarino/ismaarino/README.md

 - 👀 I’m interested in learning software techniques and technology !
 - 🌱 I’m currently learning software development and focusing on my career
 - 💞️ I’m looking to collaborate on cool stuff !!
 - 📫 How to reach me ?
-Just send me a DM at instagram @ismaarino
+Just send me a DM

 <!---
 ismaarino/ismaarino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.